 - Are they cloven hooves?

-- Are the cloven hooves situated very tightly together or are they splayed apart?
+- Are the cloven hooves situated very tightly together or have they splayed apart?

-- Are the hooves edges straight or concave?
+- Are the hoof’s edges straight or concave?

 - Where is the widest point of the hoof?